 Do note that it is slightly low in calcium, however.
 A glass of milk is a better source.

 Apart from benefits to connective tissue, bone broth may also be a powerful anti-inflammatory.
 In particular, it may help to fight free radicals, boost the immune system, and protect our cells (cytoprotection).

-The same article mentions that glycine actively suppresses inflammatory cells and their actions, such as by preventing the formation of free radicals and cytokines by macrophages.
+The same article mentions that glycine actively suppresses inflammatory cells and their actions.
+One way this is achieved is by preventing the formation of harmful free radicals and cytokines.

-This is beneficial because, although inflammation is a natural response and is healthy in small amounts, chronic inflammation – such as that which exists in much of the population – is particularly harmful and has been linked to many illnesses including those neurodegenerative.
+This is beneficial because, although inflammation is a natural response and is healthy in small amounts, chronic inflammation – which is responsible for much of modern disease – is particularly harmful and has been linked to many illnesses:

 Naturally, consuming bone broth regularly will increase protein intake considerably.

 Because of this, it may be good for those trying to lose weight as protein is very filling.
 In fact, of all three main macronutrients (protein, fat, and carbohydrates), it is the best at reducing appetite.

 By suppressing the hunger hormone ghrelin, and boosting the levels of hormones that help you feel full, higher protein intake is an effective method for reducing calorie intake.